JAMES H. BINGER CENTER FOR NEW AMERICANS

 DETAINED MASTER CALENDAR AND BOND DOCKET:

-DETAINED MERITS HEARING DOCKET:
+MERIT HEARING DOCKET:

 NON-DETAINED MASTER CALENDAR DOCKET:

-To sign up for a shift, select the shift's checkbox and then scroll to the bottom of the page to submit.
-When signing up you can click on “[see description]” and read the Shift Notes to find out more details about the type of hearing, courtroom and legal representation, etc.
+When signing up you can click on “[see description]” and read the Shift Notes to find out more details about the type of hearing, courtroom and other shift details.

 For questions, or if you need to cancel your shift, please contact: courtobserver@umn.edu.